 - spicy peppers

-If you follow an oil-free diet, this sweet and sour tofu can easily be made oil-free.
+Oil-free - If you follow an oil-free diet, sweet and sour tofu can easily be made without oil.
 Simply sauté the tofu and veggies in your favorite non-stick pan, and use a bit of broth or water as needed to prevent sticking.

-Keep this recipe refined sugar-free by opting for tomato paste over ketchup, or go with your favorite healthy barbecue sauce.
+Refined sugar-free - opt for tomato paste over ketchup, or use my favorite healthy barbecue sauce.

-And if you don't have any tofu on hand or just want to switch things up, this dish would also be great with chickpeas, tempeh, Butler soy curls, or seitan!
+Other proteins - if you don't have tofu on hand or just feel like switching things up, this dish is also great with chickpeas, tempeh, Butler soy curls, or seitan!

 Sweet and Sour Tofu